NPStraight2ThePoint/yahooquery-etl-postgresql-prod/README.md

 This project uses and builds upon the following external sources, which should be credited as per their own licenses:

-- [`yahooquery`](https://github.com/dpguthrie/yahooquery): A Python API client to Yahoo Finance, used here for data extraction.
+- [`yahooquery`](https://github.com/dpguthrie/yahooquery): Python library for Yahoo Finance API, used here for data extraction.
 - Data sourced from **Wikipedia** for S&P 500 constituents and related metadata.

 Please refer to their respective licenses and terms when redistributing or modifying those components.